 top of page

-Initiating NAVA
+Initiating NAVA mode

 Patient asian elder women 80s do tracheostomy use ventilator for breathing help on bed in

 Initially set the NAVA level to 1.
 Allow the signal to stabilize over several breaths.
+An Edi of 5-20 uV would be the recommended target, although this will need to

-A typical NAVA level would be 05 - 3.0
+A typical NAVA level would be 0.5 - 3.0 cm H2O of pressure support per uV of neural drive.

-Patients will find the NAVA generally comfortable and well tolerated.
-In general transitioning to NAVA is usually simple and straightforward.
-All breathing efforts are responded to and promptly supported with less asynchrony.
-There may also be less lung and diaphragmatic injury than with other support modes.
+In NAVA, all breathing efforts are supported with less asynchrony which means the respiratory rate may be observed to increase, but the patient's respiratory rate will not be increased-in NAVA there are just no 'missed' breaths.
+There may also be less lung and diaphragmatic injury than with other support modes with more physiological gas distribution.
 The mode may reduce the risk of over- and under- assist from the ventilator.

 Patient with ARDS - ventilating in pressure control.
 The ECG positioning tool was used to indicate the nasogastric tube needed to be advanced.
 Then NAVA was established and neural drive increased as respiratory load being delivered by ventilator was reduced.
 Very easy transition: no issues reported by bedside nurses.